jharris4/html-webpack-tags-plugin/README.md

 When using a plugin such as [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin) you may have assets output to your build directory that are not detected/output by the html-webpack-plugin.

-This plugin lets you manually resolve such issues, and also lets you inject the webpack `publicPath` or compilation `hash` into your tag asset paths if you so choose.
+This plugin lets you manually resolve such issues, and also lets you inject the webpack `publicPath` or compilation `hash` into your tag paths if you so choose.

 Installation
 ------------